friendly-bits/geoip-shell/README.md

 **Note** that when using the `geoip-shell configure` command, if direction is not specified, direction-specific options apply to **inbound** geoblocking.
 Direction-specific options are `-m <whitelist|blacklist|disable>`, `-c <country_codes>`, `-p <ports>`.
 To specify direction, add `-D <inbound|outbound>` before specifying options for that direction (for more details, read the section [Outbound geoblocking](#outbound-geoblocking)).

 **To check current geoip blocking status:** `geoip-shell status`.
-For a list of all firewall rules in the main geoblocking chains and for a detailed count of ip ranges in each ip list: `geoip-shell status -v`.
+For a list of all firewall rules in the main geoblocking chains and for a detailed count of IP ranges in each IP list: `geoip-shell status -v`.

 **To configure geoblocking mode:**

 `geoip-shell configure -m <whitelist|blacklist|disable>`

-(`disable` unloads all ip lists and removes firewall geoblocking rules for both directions)
+(`disable` unloads all IP lists and removes firewall geoblocking rules for both directions)

 **To change countries in the geoblocking whitelist/blacklist:**